VNC vs. RDP: What's better for remote desktop access?

 Advantages and disadvantages of VNC

-As noted above, VNC is completely device-independent, which is a boon to ease of use and user-friendliness.
+VNC is completely device-independent, making it a practical option across different environments.
 It’s also compatible with most operating systems, software, and hardware configurations, so long as the server can be installed on the remote device.

 However, VNC does come with some drawbacks.
 For one, it relies on specific network configurations, so a drop in internet connectivity could terminate or complicate a session.